AlikMon88/AlikMon88/README.md

 <p align="center">
   <em>
-    I am Alik, a postgraduate from <b> University of Cambridge </b>.
+    I am Alik, a postgraduate from the <b>University of Cambridge</b>.
-    I'm interested in transferring theoretical contructs from Physics to Deep Learning frameworks and vice-versa.
-Particularly, I want to explore the Phyiscal interpretation of various 'Black-Box' models through Scientific Machine Learning.
+I am interested in transferring theoretical constructs from physics to deep learning frameworks and vice versa.
+In particular, I aim to explore the physical interpretation of various 'black-box' models through scientific machine learning.
   </em>
   <br>